What exactly does a pharmacy assistant do? 10 duties of a pharmacy assistant

-Most graduates find work in community pharmacies, hospitals or medical centre pharmacies.
-Some are employed by health insurance companies, third party billing centres or related organizations.
-The demand for pharmacy assistants is huge and, in order to meet the health care needs of Canada’s growing and ageing population, the need is expected to rise.
+Most graduates find work in community pharmacies, hospitals, or medical center pharmacies.
+Some are employed by health insurance companies, third-party billing centers or related organizations.
+The demand for pharmacy assistants is huge and, in order to meet the health care needs of Canada’s growing and aging population, the need is expected to rise.

 Do you have what it takes to be a pharmacy assistant?

 Students enrolled in CDI College courses to become a pharmacy assistant will learn basic pharmacology, drug dosage calculations, and drug and medical terminology.
 Additionally, instructors will cover topics such as ethics, legislation, personal conduct, and workplace safety.
 Similar CDI College programs include Medical Lab Assistant/Technician, and Medical Office Administrator.

 Through Medix College courses, students will learn the history of pharmacy, legislation and health care systems, and prescription interpretation.
 Students will also receive hands-on training on the operation and maintenance of typical pharmacy software.
 Other Medix College healthcare programs include Dental Administrator and Medical Office, Administrator.